kotanna/Predicting-Bike-Usage/README.md

 The dataset consists of roughly 21,700 response variables.
 An analysis of the data is performed, and a vector of features is collected and analyzed in Python.

-This project was completed by [Anna M. Kot](https://github.com/kotanna) at University of New Hampshire for DATA802: Analytical Tools and Foundations (Summer 2018).

 ---

 ## Authors and Acknowledgments